Everybody Deserves to Feel Better

 At Myomasters we are passionate about supporting humans to make an impact and leave a legacy in their communities.
 We support a several clubs and charities who are active in supporting at risk and marginalised communities.
 We’re looking for ambassadors to spread the news about how massage and tactile therapies helps them to be excellent at what they do and in turn bless the people and communities around them.

 David (Director and Principal Therapist) is supporting this years Ride for Sick Kids in logistics and as a massage therapist to the riders.
-In the 2018 tour, 26 riders will ride 1000km from Port Lincoln to Adelaide riasing money for Ronald McDonald House.
+In the 2018 tour, 26 riders will ride 1000km from Melbourne to Adelaide via the Mornington Peninsula and then the Great Ocean Road.

 Why we’re supporting Ride for Sick Kids:

 We’re passionate about supporting families to stay together.
 Australia has a world class heealth system.
 For children from reginal and remote areas, those with serious illness or requiring specialist health care, must travel to capital cities to receive this care.
 Sometime this care can last for weeks or even months.
 Accomodation can be expensive during this time.
-Ronald McDonald House provides a place to stay that is super close to Adleaides Women’s and Childrens Hospital, ensuring that families can stay together during these stressful times.
+Ronald McDonald House provides a place to stay, a home away from home, that is super close to Adelaide’s Women’s and Childrens Hospital, ensuring that families can stay together when they need to the most.

 For more information visit: RMHC Ride for Sick Kids SA